OfekShilon/optview2/README.md

 The slides (with links) are avaiable at https://www.slideshare.net/ofekshilon/optview2-muc-meetup-slides .

 This is still the best way to start, as the talk includes example script outputs and recommendations on handling them.
-The text below still surveys only background and technical usage.
+The text below surveys background and technical usage.

 ## Text Introduction